alter5/citygo-frontend-angular/README.md

 ## Creating a Trip
-Users can create a trip can be created by filling out a form.
+Users can create a trip by filling out a form.
 * When submitted, the form sends a tripCreationDto to the backend
 * This DTO is parsed to add addresses and images to the trip using the Google Maps and Unsplashed APIs.